 2. Exfoliate Your Skin

-As mentioned in the daytime skincare routine for oily skin, exfoliate once every 2 to 3 days depending on your exposure to sun, pollution and make up products.
-Avoid over exfoliation as it may dry out your skin and further stimulate your oil glands into producing more sebum.
-Opt for exfoliators and scrubs that contain natural ingredients which are gentle on your skin.
+As mentioned in the daytime skincare routine for oily skin, exfoliate once every 2 to 3 days depending on your exposure to sun, pollution and use of makeup products.

-Moisturising twice a day is necessary even if you have oily skin.
 According to skin specialists, your oil glands are less active during the night but you lose more moisture from your skin’s surface during this time.
 This is why applying a moisturizer before bedtime is a must.
-Moisturizers form a protective layer over your skin and help trap essential moisture that makes your skin look fresh in the morning.
-Select a gel or water based, non-acnegenic, herbal moisturizer that is meant for oily skin to prevent clogging of your pores.

 Tips To Get Rid Of Oily Skin

 1. Keep yourself hydrated.
-Drinking lots of fluids prevents your skin from drying up which in turn keeps your oil glands from producing excess sebum.
+Drinking lots of fluids prevents your skin from drying up.
+This, in turn, keeps your oil glands from producing excess sebum.

-2. Keep your face clean to keep your oil levels in check and prevent chances of acne and infections.
+Keep your face clean to prevent chances of acne and infections.
 Wash it twice a day and follow a good herbal skincare routine for your oily skin.

 3. Use herbal skincare products that are non-comedogenic, lightweight and specially designed for oily skin.